 What You Can Do

-To minimize the risk of spread, Louisiana officials are advising the public to practice social distancing by not gathering with large groups of people.
+To minimize the risk of spread, Louisiana officials are advising the public to continue to practice social distancing by not gathering with large groups of people.
 Large events and mass gatherings can contribute to the spread of COVID-19 in Louisiana and introduce the virus to new communities.

 Anyone who recently traveled to areas with confirmed cases of COVID-19 or who experience fever, cough, or other acute illness should contact a health care provider as soon as possible and mention your recent travel.